Rx Coffee was born out of a love for CrossFit, Adventure and Specialty Coffee.

-At Rx Coffee we believe in providing the highest quality specialty coffee that is limited edition small batch roasted by our master roasters who have fine-tuned their craft down to an exact science.
+At Rx Coffee we believe in providing the highest quality specialty coffee that is small batch roasted by our master roasters who have fine-tuned their craft down to an exact science.

-All of our coffee is single origin specialty coffee, carefully selected from top lots, and sustainably sourced.
+Our coffee, except for espresso blends, is single origin specialty coffee, carefully selected from top lots, and sustainably sourced.
 Each roast has been perfected by a master roaster and roasted to bring out the most flavors in the beans.
-We ensure our customers know they are getting fresh roasted coffee by placing a roasted on date on every single bag.
 This is truly one of a kind small batch roasted limited edition coffee.

 At Rx Coffee, we won't tell you what you're supposed to taste because everyone has different tastes.
 We will provide the "notes" on the coffee to let you know what our Master Roasters tasted.

 Simply put...specialty coffee is the best of the best when it comes to coffee.

 The term "Specialty Coffee" was first coined by Erna Knutsen in a 1974 issue of Tea & Coffee Trade Journal.